Uncover effective leadership styles in higher education. Adapt and excel as a leader. Leverage strengths, identify styles, and motivate teams for...

 Mentoring and Tutoring

 Students don’t need to figure it all out on their own.
-There’s help for that.
+There is help for that.
 New students need access to mentors and tutors.
 This is a great way to support first-year students in their transition to higher education.
 Students can receive one-on-one or small group support in order to improve their academic skills and confidence.
 Improved academic skills and confidence help to keep a student engaged and enrolled.

 Generally, students will access a mentor or tutor through student support services.
 It’s common for busy students to access help from online tutors as well as in-person support.

 Tutoring can be a valuable resource for first-year students.
-As they adjust to the rigors of college coursework, the extra support goes a long way.
+As they adjust to the rigours of college coursework, the extra support goes a long way.
 By taking advantage of tutoring services, students can set themselves up for success in their academic pursuits.
 Schools using our software seamlessly connect students with the learning support services they need.

 A key way to support first-year students in their transition to higher education is through events.
-By hosting events specifically for freshman students, you can help them feel more comfortable and welcome on campus.
+By hosting events specifically for first-year students, you can help them feel more comfortable and welcome on campus.
 Make sure to promote these events ahead of time so that students know they exist and can plan to attend.

 Another way to support new students through events is by offering academic workshops.
 These can be helpful for students who are struggling to adjust to college-level coursework.
 Hosting a few workshops throughout the year can give students the extra support they need to succeed.